Mishaal bin Abdullah Al Saud (born 1970): Governorship

-Prince Mishaal was appointed the Governor of Najran Province on 1 April 2009.
-It is reported that the Province witnessed considerable progress following his appointment.
-He warned public and private agencies on 18 November 2011 that he would monitor service projects that have been carried out in the province and take punitive action against negligent companies and officials.
+Mishaal was appointed the Governor of Najran Province on 1 April 2009.
+It is reported that the province witnessed considerable progress following his appointment.
+He warned public and private agencies on 18 November 2011 that he would monitor service projects carried out in the province and take punitive action against negligent companies and officials.
 His appointment to Najran Province is commonly regarded as King Abdullah's positive gesture towards the Ismailis residing in the province.

-Mishaal bin Abdullah was one of the advisors of late Crown Prince Nayef.
+Mishaal was one of the advisors of the late Crown Prince Nayef.
 The other two were Mohammed bin Fahd and Faisal bin Khalid.

-On 22 December 2013, Prince Mishaal was appointed governor of Mecca Province, replacing Khalid bin Faisal Al Saud in the post.
+On 22 December 2013, Mishaal was appointed governor of Mecca Province, replacing Khalid bin Faisal Al Saud in the post.
 He was released from this position by King Salman on 29 January 2015, six days after his father's death.
-Khalid bin Faisal Al Saud replaced Prince Mishaal in the post.
+Khalid bin Faisal Al Saud replaced Mishaal in the post.
 The latter was made an advisor to the King on the same date.